Skip to main contentSkip to data table

 • With mapped dependencies— blended score: each upstream's grade is weighted by its collateral fraction, and the self-backed portion (non-stablecoin collateral) scores vary by governance type (decentralized 90, centralized-dependent 75, centralized 95).
 A −10 penalty applies if any upstream dependency scores below 75

-Dependency type ceilings— each dependency is classified as wrapper, mechanism-critical, or collateral(default).
-Wrappers (e.g., syrupUSDC → USDC) are thin layers around the upstream — their score is capped at upstream − 3.
-Mechanism-critical dependencies (e.g., DAI → USDC via PSM) are essential to the peg — score is capped at the upstream's score.
+Dependency type ceilings— each dependency is classified as wrapper, mechanism, or collateral(default).
+Legacy wrappers (e.g., syrupUSDC → USDC) are capped at upstream − 3.
+Tracked parent-linked variants keep the same wrapper edge but use family-specific ceilings: savings −3, strategy-vault −5, risk-absorption −5, bond-maturity −8.
+Mechanism dependencies (e.g., DAI → USDC via PSM) are essential to the peg — score is capped at the upstream's score.
 Collateral dependencies use the blended formula with no ceiling.

 Self-backed scores vary by governance type: centralized-dependent coins score 75 (systemic coupling risk), decentralized coins 90, and centralized coins 95.
 Centralized-dependent coins score lower because their peg mechanisms depend on upstream stablecoin infrastructure even for non-stablecoin collateral.